 The Social Security Disability Examiner Evaluates Your Claim

-Social Security disability claims examiners make the initial determination (decision) on an applicant’s medical eligibility for Social Security disability Insurance (SSDI or SSD) and Supplemental Security Income (SSI) claims.
-In Florida, disability claims examiners work at the state agency called Disability Determination Services, or DDS.
-Although DDS is fully funded by the Federal Government, it is still a State agency responsible for developing medical evidence and issuing the initial determination as to whether the claimant is disabled under the law.
+Although the Federal Government fully funds DDS, it is still a State agency responsible for developing medical evidence and issuing the initial determination as to whether the claimant is disabled under the law.
 Given the size of the State of Florida, our DDS office has several hundred disability examiners.
 The following provides a basic outline of what the DDS claims examiner does in evaluating a claim.

 Gathering Medical Evidence

-First, the disability examiner gathers all of your medical records and reviews any additional information from you, your representative, or your doctor.
-In other words, the DDS tries to obtain evidence from the claimant’s own medical sources first.
-In the alternative, the disability examiner may schedule you for a consultative examination (C.E.) under any of the following circumstances:
+First, the disability examiner gathers all your medical records and reviews any additional information from you, your representative, or your doctor.
+In other words, the DDS first tries to obtain evidence from the claimant’s medical sources.
+In the alternative, the disability examiner may schedule you for a consultative examination (CE) under any of the following circumstances:

-- your medical records are insufficient to adequately evaluate the claim, or
+- The records are insufficient to evaluate the claim adequately or

-The claimant’s own treating source is the preferred source for the CE; however, the DDS may also obtain the CE from an independent source.
+The claimant’s treating provider is the preferred source for the CE; however, the DDS may also obtain the CE from an independent source.

 The disability examiner should maintain contact with you to coordinate the proper gathering of medical evidence in your claim.